-The postscript driver supports about 70 distinct pointtypes, selectable through the pointtype option on plot and set style line.
+The postscript driver supports about 70 distinct pointtypes, selectable through the pointtype option on plot and set linetype.

 Several possibly useful files about gnuplot's PostScript are included in the /docs/psdoc subdirectory of the gnuplot distribution and at the distribution sites.
-These are "ps_symbols.gpi" (a gnuplot command file that, when executed, creates the file "ps_symbols.ps" which shows all the symbols available through the postscript terminal), "ps_guide.ps" (a PostScript file that contains a summary of the enhanced syntax and a page showing what the octal codes produce with text and symbol fonts), "ps_file.doc" (a text file that contains a discussion of the organization of a PostScript file written by gnuplot), and "ps_fontfile_doc.tex" (a LaTeX file which contains a short documentation concerning the encapsulation of LaTeX fonts with a glyph table of the math fonts).
+These are "ps\symbols.gpi" (a gnuplot command file that, when executed, creates the file "ps\symbols.ps" which shows all the symbols available through the postscript terminal), "ps\guide.ps" (a PostScript file that contains a summary of the enhanced syntax and a page showing what the octal codes produce with text and symbol fonts), "ps\file.doc" (a text file that contains a discussion of the organization of a PostScript file written by gnuplot), and "ps\fontfile\doc.tex" (a LaTeX file which contains a short documentation concerning the encapsulation of LaTeX fonts with a glyph table of the math fonts).

 A PostScript file is editable, so once gnuplot has created one, you are free to modify it to your heart's desire.
 See the editing postscript (p.
-284) section for some hints.
+297) section for some hints.